EdoardoGiancarli/TorVergata_MSThesis/README.md

 # Content
-1. PyDRN: module for the denoiser CNN initialisation and study
+1. PyDRN: script for the denoiser CNN initialisation and study
 2. DnsResNet_Prova1: script in which the denoiser is called, trained and analyzed
-3. PyDeep: module for the classifier CNN initialisation and study
+3. PyDeep: script for the classifier CNN initialisation and study